AliakbarMehdizadeh/DCGAN-artbench10/README.md

 ## Dataset

 The [ArtBench-10](https://artbench.eecs.berkeley.edu) dataset contains artwork images across 10 categories:
-- Categories: Baroque, Impressionism, Renaissance, Cubism, Surrealism, etc.
+- **Categories**: Baroque, Impressionism, Renaissance, Cubism, Surrealism, etc.
-- The dataset consists of low-resolution 32x32 images similar in structure to CIFAR-10, which makes it compatible with existing deep learning pipelines.
+- The dataset consists of low-resolution 32x32 images, similar in structure to CIFAR-10, making it compatible with existing deep learning pipelines.

+The [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset is a well-known benchmark in the field of machine learning and computer vision:
+- **Categories**: The CIFAR-10 dataset comprises 10 classes, including Airplane, Automobile, Bird, Cat, Deer, Dog, Frog, Horse, Ship, and Truck.
+- The dataset consists of 60,000 color images, each with a resolution of 32x32 pixels, split into 50,000 training images and 10,000 test images.
+- CIFAR-10 is widely used for training and evaluating machine learning models, particularly convolutional neural networks (CNNs), due to its manageable size and well-defined categories.

 ## Usage